How does this company make money?

 What does this company depend on?

-The production chain draws on natural rubber from Southeast Asian plantations, synthetic rubber from petrochemical suppliers, steel cord from wire manufacturers, and carbon black from specialty chemical producers.
-It also depends on active certification standing with FAA and EASA, the two aviation authorities whose approvals are required before any aircraft tire can reach a flight line.
+Michelin cannot run without natural rubber from Southeast Asian plantations, synthetic rubber from petrochemical suppliers, steel cord from wire manufacturers, and carbon black from specialty chemical producers.
+It also depends on FAA and EASA — the aviation safety authorities — to issue and renew the certifications that make its aircraft tires legal to fit.

 Who depends on this company?